You may have heard it before. Identity, what is it and what triggers an identity crisis?

 Other possible causes of an identity crisis

-If somebody believes they are a particular type of person, for example someone who is well respected, however they discover that they are not.
-If their self image is broken or damaged it could trigger much confusion and doubt, or in other words, an identity crisis.
+If somebody believes they are a particular type of person.
+For example, someone who believes that they are well respected, discovers that they are not so well respected.
+If their self-image is broken or damaged, it could trigger a lot of confusion and doubt, or in other words, an identity crisis.

 Choosing our identity?

-For some of us our identity is perhaps a choice, it’s choosing who you’re and where you fit into society.
-Once the choice is made, it should ideally become a strong and stable identity, which allows you get the most out of life and to remain stable and of sound mind.
+For some of us, our identity is perhaps a choice.
+It’s choosing who you’re and where you fit into society.
+Once the choice is made, it should ideally become a strong and stable identity, which allows you to get the most out of life and to remain stable and of sound mind.

 If you are suffering from an identity issue, do some self discovery, find out who you’re.
 Be honest with yourself about your strengths and weaknesses and then choose your identity.
 When you make the right choice, it will fit and become a strong identity.
 However, it needs flexibility to deal with the big life challenges, so you can make adjustments.

 Who we are is a result of both nature and nurture.
 Genetic traits do provide a foundation for who we are.
 However, perhaps some of us do have at least some power to influence what is built on top of that foundation.

 Can we actually choose our identities?
 It’s a question that psychologists are still trying to work out.